lemontyc/rgbd-pepper-pose-estimation-ros/README.md

 For the Mask R-CNN container which includes this repository as a sub-module, as well as much more stuff, click [here](https://github.com/lemontyc/rgbd-pepper-pose-estimation).

+To modify the camera link, position, and orientation wrt the robotic arm, edit the ``Realsense Camera Joint Position`` at the ``urdf/open_manipulator.urdf.xacro`` file.

 ## Meta